rsonger/software-engineering-lab/_posts/2023-05-24-the_matrix.md

 *In this lesson, we apply what we learned about calculating geometric transformations to build a `Matrix` class and integrate it with our CG framework.*

-Now that we have learned about the usefulness of [matrix calculations](/software-engineering-lab/notes/ch3-1/) for [geometric transformations](/software-engineering-lab/notes/ch3-2/), we will create a new class in our CG framework that can create transformation matrices for us.
+Now that we have learned about the usefulness of [matrix calculations](/software-engineering-lab/notes/ch3-1/) for [geometric transformations](/software-engineering-lab/notes/ch3-2/), we will add a new component to our CG framework that can create transformation matrices for us.
 Our framework will always use 4x4 matrices so we can easily handle 2D and 3D graphics.
-When rendering in 2D, we can simply use a value of $0.0$ for all the $z$ components so everything renders on the same plane.
+When rendering in 2D, we can simply use a value of $0.0$ for all the $z$ coordinates so everything renders on the same plane.

 # The `Matrix` Class